Jean-Marie Tjibaou

-Jean-Marie Tjibaou (January 30, 1936 – May 4, 1989) was a French politician in New Caledonia and leader of the Kanak independence movement.
+Jean-Marie Tjibaou ([ʒɑ̃ maʁi tʃibau]; 30 January 1936 – 4 May 1989) was a French politician in New Caledonia and leader of the Kanak independence movement.
 The son of a tribal chief, Tjibaou was ordained a Catholic priest but abandoned his religious vocation for a life in political activism.
+He was killed in 1989 at the age of 53.

+Career

 During the 1970s, he undertook a thesis in ethnology at the Sorbonne.
 While he did not complete his studies, he became engaged in cultural and ethnicity issues on New Caledonia.
 In 1975 he arranged the Melanesia 2000 festival, which emphasized the Kanak identity.

-He was appointed mayor of Hienghène in 1977 and, in 1979, he was made territorial councillor in the newly formed Independence Front, and the head of the pro-independence Kanak and Socialist National Liberation Front in 1984.
+He was appointed mayor of Hienghène in 1977.
+In 1979, he was made territorial councillor in the newly-formed Independence Front.
+Additionally, he became the head of the pro-independence Kanak and Socialist National Liberation Front (FLKNS) in 1984.

+In 1988, after the Ouvéa cave hostage taking that led to the deaths of 25 people in a pitched battle between Kanak hostage-takers and French special forces, Tjibaou signed the Matignon Agreements on behalf of the FLKNS.
+This entailed France agreeing to a series of institutional and economical provisions for the Kanaks, New Caledonians agreeing not to raise the issue of independence for 10 years, and both sides agreeing to an amnesty of the events in Ouvéa.